iankao0914/ubuntu18-pureftpd/README.md

 &emsp;&emsp;&emsp;&emsp;    │&emsp;&emsp;&emsp;└── supervisord.conf<br />
 &emsp;&emsp;&emsp;&emsp;    └── README.md<br />

-/ftpdata01 : You can mount a storage on this folder and store FTP files here.
+/ftpdata01 : You can mount a storage on this folder and store FTP files here.<br />
-/ftp-log : The tranfer log will locate where.
+/ftp-log : The tranfer log will locate where.<br />
-/image : If you want to configure pure-ftp, you can modify the supervisord.conf and rebulid the image.
+/image : You can modify the supervisord.conf and and Dockerfile to rebulid the image here.

 - make sure you have installed [docker-compose](https://docs.docker.com/compose/install/)